 I’m really excited about the online workshops we just released at Music Arts Collective in celebration of my album.
-The topics include Beginner Jazz Piano, How to Get Started With Jazz Composition, and How to Listen to Jazz.
+The topics include How to Listen to Jazz, How to Get Started With Jazz Composition, Sisters in Jazz Day, Beginner Jazz Piano and How to Create Great Bass Lines and more.
 Check out the details and links on my events page or click below to read more.

 When I was first starting out, I was terrified to improvise!
 I would freeze up when asked to do so by my teacher, I just felt like I didn’t know what I was supposed to play.
 Of course, after all these years, I’ve come to realize that there is no “right” way to improvise and that all you need to do is listen, imitate, and practice creating your own ideas too.
 You are a composer – just composing on the spot!